English

 A unique shape—a pyramid—was to serve as its imposing entryway.
 The underground collection storerooms, the ticket office, the auditorium, the cafés, the bookshops, and even a shopping centre with an underground connection to the closest metro station were all designed by Pei, along with the new exhibition spaces in the Richelieu wing.

-The Pyramid Controversy
+The Pyramid controversy

 When the pyramid was first unveiled, it sparked significant controversy, especially due to its modern design juxtaposed against the classical and Renaissance-style architecture of the Louvre’s historic buildings.
 Many critics felt it was out of place, while others praised its boldness.